 The lobby was small though I found the staff helpful.
 I found a concierge desk where guests could buy last minute tickets.
 An official Disney souvenir shop along with a sundry shop are located in the lobby area.

-The common area featured Marketplace, a grab-and-go section to pick up some snacks or drinks for your room.
+The lobby featured Marketplace, a grab-and-go section to pick up some snacks or drinks for your room.
 The restaurant, Trader’s Island Grill, featured a full breakfast with Mickey Waffles along with dinner in the evening.

 The pool area was nice but lacked the resort pool experience that family vacationers have come to expect in Orlando.
-Kids will like the game room with a selection of arcade games.
+Kids will like the arcade and game room.

-For Moms, guest laundry is available if you need it.
+Guest laundry is available.
 To self-park, it’s $8 a day and for valet it’s $12 a day.

-During my visit, I stayed in a double queen room on the eleventh floor.
+During my visit, I stayed in a double queen room.
 I entered my room from an interior corridor, a nice feature than my room at the Caribbean Beach Resort ($$) lacked.